TRF18A/webapp-aws-tf/README.md

 1. The php sample pages are for demo only.
 In production a more appropriate stack may be deployed, e.g using Spring Boot.
 2. The service discovery steps (i.e. application obtaining the RDS endpoint) should be automated, perhaps using DNS or Hashicorp Consul etc.
 3. Autoscaling group may be used to scale and automatically maintain the target number of running instances.
+4. The scripts define segregated subnets but do not define any subnet NACLs.
+Subnet level NACLs may be used to further tighten security and act as a safeguard against misconfigured Security Groups.